Western Deans' Agreement

 Students may be required to pay student, activity, application, or other ancillary fees to the host institution, according to general policies in effect at the host institution.
 Wherever possible, these fees will also be waived.

 Students will qualify for the fee waiver if they:

 - present the Western Deans' Agreement authorization form signed by the Dean or designate and Department Head or Graduate Advisor of a participating Western institution specifying the courses to be taken for credit toward a graduate degree program at their home institution;

 - are in good standing in a graduate program at the home institution;

 - have paid all current and back fees at the home institution.

 Students must meet all requirements as prescribed by the host university's regulations, deadlines, class capacities, and course prerequisites.

 At TRU, all on-campus graduate courses are eligible under this agreement.
 All distance delivery (online) graduate level courses are not eligible to be covered under the Western Deans' Agreement.

 Registration is possible in courses at both the graduate and undergraduate levels.
 To be eligible, courses must be an integral part of the applicant's graduate degree program.
 Fee waiver is not permitted for audit or non-credit courses.

-Students must have the Authorization Form approved by the relevant department head and the Faculty of Graduate Studies at the host institution at least four weeks prior to the commencement of the course(s) requested.
+Students must have the Authorization Form approved by the relevant department head and the Faculty of Graduate Studies (or equivalent) at the host institution at least four weeks prior to the commencement of the course(s) requested.
 The fee waiver is not available retroactively.